F1 2023: Full race schedule and how to watch on TV

 When is the next race?

-The 13th round of the 2023 Formula One season is the Dutch Grand Prix, which takes place at the Circuit Zandvoort.
-It runs from Friday August 25 until Sunday August 27.
+The next race of the 2023 season is the 2023 Qatar Grand Prix which takes place at Lusail.

+The race weekend runs from Friday, October 6 until Sunday, October 8.
+Lewis Hamilton prevailed at the inaugural edition in 2021, before last year’s race did not take place due to it clashing with the football World Cup.

+It is a sprint weekend which means the weekend schedule is as follows:

 How many F1 races will there be in 2023?